crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/aws-cdk-java/README.md

 ## AWS CDK installation
 The AWS CDK command line tool (cdk) and the AWS Construct Library are developed in TypeScript and run on Node.js.
 Therefore you must have Node.js version >= 10.3.0 installed.
-Then install the AWS CDK by running the following command:
+Installing the AWS CDK is easy:

 `npm install -g aws-cdk`